TechWithTy/django-supabase-template/_docs/_Todo.md

     2. Configure AUTH_USER_MODEL in settings.py to use the correct user model
     3. Update the test to use a mock user instead of accessing the database

+## Testing Improvements

+- [ ] Fix the missing 'authentication_customuser' table issue in tests
+  - Both `test_monitoring_local.py` and `test_user_behavior_and_anomaly_detection.py` have tests that are being skipped due to the missing table
+  - Either create the table through migrations or update the test to use a different user model
+  - Possible solutions:
+    1. Run migrations to create the authentication_customuser table
+    2. Configure AUTH_USER_MODEL in settings.py to use the correct user model
+    3. Update tests to use mock users instead of accessing the database

 ## Database Tables Needed
 🧪 Update credit allocation test stripe and user views to use real db to check for table